Rwanda's Dairy Industry: A Comprehensive Overview

 Overview

 Rwanda, a landlocked country in East Africa, has been making strides in its dairy industry.
-This sector plays a pivotal role in the country's economy, providing livelihood to millions of Rwandans.
+This sector plays a pivotal role in the country's economy, providing livelihoods to millions of Rwandans.
 Recent reforms and investments reflect the country's determination to enhance its dairy production and processing capabilities.

 Key Statistics for 2023

-Number of Dairy Cattle: 1.5 million
+- Number of Dairy Cattle: 1.5 million

-Milk Production Volume: 900 million liters/year
+- Milk Production Volume: 900 million liters/year

-Cheese Production Volume: 3,000 tons/year
+- Cheese Production Volume: 3,000 tons/year

-Milk Powder and Whey Production Volume: 10,000 tons/year
+- Milk Powder and Whey Production Volume: 10,000 tons/year

 Key Enterprises and Facilities

-- Inyange Industries Ltd: Known as one of Rwanda's leading dairy companies, Inyange has recently opened a $54 million powdered milk processing facility in Nyagatare District, Eastern Province.
+Inyange Industries Ltd: Known as one of Rwanda's leading dairy companies, Inyange has recently opened a $54 million powdered milk processing facility in Nyagatare District, Eastern Province.
 This is expected to significantly boost the country's dairy processing capabilities.

-- Nyanza Dairy Ltd: Another major player in the Rwandan dairy market, producing a range of dairy products including fresh milk, cheese, and yogurt.
+Nyanza Dairy Ltd: Another major player in the Rwandan dairy market, producing a range of dairy products including fresh milk, cheese, and yogurt.

 Dairy Farms

-- Gishwati Dairy Farm: Situated in the North-Western part of Rwanda, contributing notably to the dairy supply chain.
+Gishwati Dairy Farm: Situated in the North-Western part of Rwanda, contributing notably to the dairy supply chain.

 Recent Developments